QiMata/ansible/src/roles/security_identity/letsencrypt/letsencrypt_setup/README.md

 ## Overview

 The **Letsencrypt Setup** role installs and configures the Certbot client (for Let’s Encrypt) on a host, obtains an SSL/TLS certificate for a given domain, and sets up automated renewals.
 It supports two challenge methods for certificate issuance: **HTTP-01 (webroot)** and **DNS-01 (using GoDaddy’s DNS API)**.
 This role will **install necessary packages**, **request a certificate from Let’s Encrypt**, and **create a cron job** for renewing certificates.
 It does *not* configure your web server or application to use the certificate (that should be done in your web server’s role or playbook), but it leaves the certificate files in place for you to reference.
 Key capabilities include:

+- HTTP challenge is not possible (firewall restrictions)

+## Key Features

 * **Certbot installation:** Adds the official Certbot PPA repository and installs Certbot along with the GoDaddy DNS plugin (if needed) via apt.
 This ensures the latest Certbot version and required dependencies are present on Debian-based systems.
 * **Flexible challenge modes:** Obtains a Let’s Encrypt certificate either by using an HTTP webroot challenge or a DNS challenge.
 For GoDaddy-managed domains (`use_godaddy: true`), it uses the **certbot-dns-godaddy** plugin to create and clean up DNS TXT records automatically.
 If `use_godaddy` is false, it uses the **webroot** method, placing a challenge file in the specified `webroot_path` for Let’s Encrypt to verify.